kiankyars/scaling-book/roofline.md

 {% enddetails %}

 **Question 2 [int8 + bf16 matmul]:** In practice we often do different weight vs. activation quantization, so we might store our weights in very low precision but keep activations (and compute) in a higher precision.
 Say we want to quantize our weights in int8 but keep activations (and compute) in bfloat16.
 At what batch size do we become compute bound?
-Assume `1.97e14` bfloat16 FLOPs/s.
+Assume `1.97e14` bfloat16 FLOPS.

 *Hint: this means specifically `bfloat16[B, D] * int8[D, F] -> bfloat16[B, F]` where $B$ is the "batch size".*